 The Matata stole the ‘Chúkwú’ from the Giants and locked away all of their life forces within secret puzzles.
 Thus, the drums stopped beating, the music stopped playing, and everyone lost hope in ever hearing the magical beat ever again.
 But, do not despair, for the old men sing of a prophesied person who will unlock the mysteries of the Matata and return the Chúkwú back to the Music Giants and thus, restoring peace and balance to the world.

 His name is Guruki, his time has come to venture out and save the world.
-Guruki is also our protagonist…
+Guruki is also the protagonist…

 Movement within the game is very simple.
 You use two Move controllers, yet only the right one has any purpose so far in my playthrough – you use your magical staff to not only move the objects around but also to teleport.
 However, you can’t teleport anywhere you want – you are limited to only being able to move to set teleport locations, which is good, bad and clever.
 The good part is that you know the point has been put there for a reason – so you have easy access to a puzzle and are in the perfect spot to operate it.
 The bad part is that there is no free-roam, so you don’t get to explore the beautiful environments.
 Finally, the clever part about it is that it places the teleport points in the direct line of danger – so in the path of a Matata or a saw blade – this way, you have to be fast and able to avoid the dangers as you can’t just go around them!